official4mohd/www.pushtype.org/content/docs/nodes.md

 comments: true
 ---

 Nodes are the building blocks of a PushType website.
-On it's own, a node is a  just a piece of content with a title and permalink.
-But each node can have siblings or children, so collectively nodes can be arranged to define a tree-like hierarchy of content.
+Each node can have siblings and children, so collectively nodes can be arranged to define a tree-like hierarchy of content.

-It's tempting to think of nodes as pages, which in a way they are, but they can be so much more.
-A node can be an article, or an event, or a testimonial, or a promotion, or whatever your unique set of requirements demand.
+It's tempting to think of nodes as pages, but they can be so much more.
+A node can be an article, or an event, or a testimonial, or a promotion... with the power of custom fields a node can be whatever your unique set of requirements demand.

 ## Creating a node

-PushType ships with a Rails generator for creating new nodes.
+PushType provides a Rails generator for creating new nodes.
 It is invoked by passing a name for the node along with a list of field names and field types.

+    #!shell
     rails g push_type:node page description:string body:wysiwyg

-The generator will create a model at `app/models/page.rb`, which looks like:
+The command above will create a model at `app/models/page.rb`, which looks like:

     #!ruby
     class Page < PushType::Node

-      # By default a node can have children of any other node type.
+      # By default a node's children can be any other node type.
       # Optionally pass a list of acceptable node types or prevent
       # any descendants by passing false.
       has_child_nodes :all

-      # Set custom fields
+      # Model the content by adding custom fields to the node.
       field :description, :string
       field :body, :wysiwyg